Legal words and phrases explained in a brief glossary

 Estate plan – document recording details of all your assets you own in your name personally as well as those in which you have some control over, or have a beneficial interest in.

-Executor – a person appointed by will to manage, administer and finalise a deceased estate in accordance with the terms of the will.
+Executor – a person appointed by a willmaker (or testator) in their will to manage, administer, distribute and finalise their estate in accordance with the terms of the will after they die.
 The executor is also responsible for making arrangements to dispose of the body.
-An executor maybe one or more individual persons, see co-executors, or a trustee corporation or public trustee permitted to offer trustee services.
+An executor maybe one or more individual persons, see co-executors, or a trustee corporation or public trustee authorised to offer trustee services.

 Executor de son tort – meaning ‘of his/her own wrong’.
 Refers to when a person, who is not named in the will as executor, nor appointed as an administrator, takes it upon themselves to carry out executorial and administrative functions in regard to a deceased estate.
 In other words they in effect take on the office of executor/administrator by interfering with the deceased’s assets without having authority to do so.
 The person who does this does not have the proper legal authority, and so are liable to account to the beneficiaries and creditors of the deceased estate.